 Our supply chain optimization team can help you develop a framework for supply chain resilience that provides you with:

 - Visibility – created by technology and integration across the end-to-end supply chain network

 - Agility – created by supply chain strategy enabling redundancy and alternatives

 - Collaboration and communication – on an ongoing basis across supply chain partners and cross-functional stakeholders

-- Control – supported an effective supply chain risk management program and enabling processes, tools and technology to support tactical execution
+- Control – supported by an effective supply chain risk management program and enabling processes, tools, and technology to support tactical execution

 As we look beyond today’s headlines and the immediate impact of pandemic-driven disruptions, now’s a good time to recalibrate your organization’s risk tolerance and risk mitigation strategies—and to reinvest in a risk management program.